arashwan/matrixnet/README.md

 conda create --name matrixnets --file packagelist_conda.txt
 ```

-After you create the environment, activate it.
+After one creates the environment, activate it.
 ```
 source activate matrixnets
 ```
 #### Using Pip
-Alternatively you can use pip and install  all packages from the requirements file.
-Note we're using python 3.6+.
+Alternatively, one can use pip and install all packages from the requirements file.
+Note we are using python 3.6+.
 Torch 1.2.0 and torchvision 0.4.0

 ```
 pip install -r requirements.txt
 ```

-Our current implementation only supports GPU so you need a GPU and need to have CUDA(9+)  installed on your machine.
+Our current implementation only supports GPU, so one needs a GPU and need to have CUDA(9+)  installed on your machine.

 ### Compiling NMS
 You also need to compile the NMS code (originally from [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn/blob/master/lib/nms/cpu_nms.pyx) and [Soft-NMS](https://github.com/bharatsingh430/soft-nms/blob/master/lib/nms/cpu_nms.pyx)).